Shivang1179793/My-personal-Portfolio-Website/README.md

 ## Key Features:

-- **Pure CSS Magic:**
+- **CSS Magic:**
-  - Implemented pure CSS to create engaging features, such as transitions on my photo.
+  - Implemented CSS to create engaging features, such as transitions on my photo.
   - Included an interactive element where clicking on the moon image dynamically changes the background color.

 - **Navigation Bar:**